-and cToM data feeds, and thus bears a relationship that is, "in nature and closeness," directly related to ToM and cToM data feeds.
+Through the Exchange's extensive Cost Analysis, which was again recently updated, the Exchange analyzed nearly every expense item in the Exchange's general expense ledger to determine whether each such expense relates to the provision of ToM and cToM data feeds, and, if such expense did so relate, what portion (or percentage) of such expense actually supports the provision of ToM and cToM data feeds, and thus bears a relationship that is, "in nature and closeness," directly related to ToM and cToM data feeds.
 Based on its analysis, the Exchange calculated its aggregate annual costs for providing the ToM and cToM data feeds to be \$650,680.
-This results in an estimated monthly cost for providing ToM and cToM data feeds of \$54,223 (rounded to the nearest dollar when dividing the aggregate annual cost by 12 months).
+This results in a monthly cost for providing ToM and cToM data feeds of \$54,223 (rounded to the nearest dollar when dividing the aggregate annual cost by 12 months).
 In order to cover operating costs and earn a reasonable profit on its market data, the Exchange has determined it is necessary to charge fees for its proprietary data products, and, as such, the Exchange is proposing to modify its Fee Schedule, as set forth above.
 With the proposed fee changes, the Exchange anticipates annual revenue for ToM and cToM to be \$840,000 (or \$70,000 per month combined).

-Costs Related to Offering ToM and cToM Data Feeds
+Costs Related To Offering ToM and cToM Data Feeds